h8r-dev/heighliner-website/docs/02-getting_started/installation.md

 </Tabs>

-## 3. Install Heighliner dependencies
+## Step 3.
+Install Heighliner dependencies

 hln provides a command to install dependent tools and services: